zelhajou/42cursus-cpp-modules/C++ Cheat Sheet/README.md

 C++ is a powerful and versatile programming language that is used to develop a wide range of software applications, from system software and device drivers to high-performance games and interactive websites.
 It combines the features of both procedural and object-oriented programming paradigms, making it a popular choice for software development.

-This cheat sheet provides an overview of the key concepts, syntax, and features of C++ programming.
-It covers topics such as data types, operators, control structures, functions, structures, classes, and object-oriented programming principles.
-Whether you are a beginner learning C++ for the first time or an experienced programmer looking for a quick reference, this cheat sheet will help you understand and use the essential elements of the C++ language.

 ## Introduction

 C++ is a general-purpose programming language that was developed by Bjarne Stroustrup in 1979 at Bell Labs.
 It is an extension of the C programming language and adds support for object-oriented programming, generic programming, and exception handling.
 C++ is widely used for developing system software, application software, device drivers, embedded software, and high-performance software applications.